Thanks to my daughter Kathy for naming this blog.

 The balance of power established under the U.S. Constitution in 1789 has changed, due to the addition of states and population growth.
 These changes have led to a permanent situation of disproportionate power given to small states, which exercise disproportionate control over two and one-half of the three branches of government.
 See my blog post, “The United States of Minority Rule”, https://debatablypolitical.blogspot.com/2024/08/the-united-states-of-minority-rule.html.

 A. Change the representation of States in the US Senate, giving more seats to larger states, and fewer seats to smaller states.
 For example, give one seat for every 2.1 million people (the population of New Mexico, the state at the 30th percentile in population), rounded, with one Senator for states with fewer people.
-That would leave 18 states with one Senator each, increasing with population to 18 seats for California, for 167 total Senators.
+That would leave 18 states with one Senator each, increasing with population to 18 seats for California, for a total of 167 Senators.
 We should reapportion Senate seats after each census, as House seats are reapportioned.

 B. Alternatively, redistrict state boundaries, creating 50 states with an average population of 6.7 million people each.
 Keep Senate seats at two per state, but redistrict state boundaries every 30 years.
 Establish a schedule for reapportionment of states.

 2. Require the Senate to vote within 30 days on all Presidential judicial nominations.
-If the Senate fails to confirm the first two choices, the 3rd choice is appointed without confirmation.
+If the Senate fails to confirm the first two choices the 3rd choice is appointed without confirmation.

 Statehood for All Citizens